amorist/awesome/README.md

 ## Dart

+- [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.
 - [Noso-Project/NosoSova](https://github.com/Noso-Project/NosoSova) - NosoSova is a cross-platform application with an appealing design that seamlessly combines aesthetics and multifunctionality.
 Providing users with a user-friendly interface, NosoSova allows you to enj
 - [JErazo7/flutter-crypto-wallet](https://github.com/JErazo7/flutter-crypto-wallet) - A multiplatform (Android, iOS, Web and macOS) crypto-wallet example created with Flutter and CoinGecko API.
 - [flutter/games](https://github.com/flutter/games) - Home of the Flutter Casual Games Toolkit and other Flutter gaming templates